Class of 2018:

 That’s because the university’s leadership, led by departing president Drew Gilpin Faust, has decided that single-gender sororities, fraternities, and final clubs must be stamped out because they are “discriminatory.”
 (Notably, Faust attended and served as a trustee of the proudly single-sex Bryn Mawr College).

 This fall, Harvard freshmen and sophomores suspected of being members of these suddenly unsavory organizations will be brought to trial before a closed-door tribunal.
 In order to avoid punishment, students brought before the Ad Board will be required to affirm that they are not now, and have not recently been, members of single-gender social organizations.
 Students found “guilty,” or thought to be lying, will take their place on a new Harvard blacklist.
 Campus leadership positions, Harvard postgraduate fellowships, and even prestigious programs like the Rhodes and Marshall scholarships, will all be denied to them, regardless of their merit or skill.

-Harvard alumni who were once members of these groups (including many of you, or your friends, and/or your sons and daughters) should recognize that Harvard administrators consider membership in single-gender groups to be so loathsome that members should be denied the full benefits of a Harvard education.
+Harvard alumni who were once members of these groups may wonder if Harvard administrators now truly consider the sort of people who would join single-gender groups to be so loathsome that they should be denied the full benefits of a Harvard education.